Skip to main content

 Once an unsigned citation falls delinquent, a certified letter is mailed notifying the defendant of the delinquency.
 For unsigned citations resulting from a traffic accident, the defendant is given 15 calendar days from the date of the notice to provide proof of correction and/or to pay the bail forfeiture amount.
 For owner responsibility citations, the defendant is given 10 calendar days from the date of the notice to provide proof of correction and/or to pay the bail forfeiture amount in full.

 Failure to comply within the time frames specified above will result in the original bail amount payable in full; proof of correction will no longer be accepted.
 If payment in full is not received, a Failure to Appear (FTA) notice will be mailed.
-If the defendant does not respond to the originating court within 20 days of the FTA notice being mailed, the cases will be referred to the Court Collections department and a Civil Assessment of $300.00 imposed.
-In addition, a Failure to Appear driver's license hold will be placed with the Department of Motor Vehicles (DMV), where applicable.
-A DMV notification and release will result in an additional $10.00 fee (VC40508.6)
+If the defendant does not respond to the originating court within 20 days of the FTA notice being mailed, the cases will be referred to the Court Collections department.

 Making Payments